-Following the end of 2019’s final quarter, the ATO will send emails to 4,000 Australian employers reminding them of their superannuation obligations.
+Following the end of 2019’s final quarter, the ATO will send emails to 4,000 Australian employers thought to be withholding super payments to reminding them of their obligations.
 According to Industry Super Australia, as much as a third of Australian workers have not received their superannuation entitlements from shady employers.

 The Australia-wide mandatory Superannuation Guarantee stipulates at least a 9.5% contribution to employees’ super funds.
 The universal scheme applies to all Australians over the age of 18 earning at least $450 per month.